lsst-ts/tssw_developer_guide/doc/work_management/jira.rst

 * If issues are found:

-  * Update Jira with issue.
+  * Add comments in the PR explaining what should be improved and why.

-    Comments on GitHub PR are preferred instead of in the Jira ticket.
+  * Request changes to the PR.
   * Sends back to developer:

     If conflicts arise during the review process, developers should reach out to the Scrum Master and/or the Software Architect to seek a conflict resolution.